History of the Jews in Hungary: Efforts to rescue Jews

 Holocaust Shoe Memorial beside the Danube River in Budapest.
 The shoes represent Hungarian Jews who lost their lives in January 1945.

 Very few Catholic or Protestant clergy members raised their voices against sending the Jews to their death.
 (Notable was Bishop Áron Márton's sermon in Kolozsvár on May 18).
 The Catholic Primate of Hungary, Serédi decided not to issue a pastoral letter condemning the deportation of the Jews.

-On June 15, the Mayor of Budapest designated 2,000 (5%) "starred" houses where every Jew (20%+) had to move together.
+On June 14, the Mayor of Budapest, Ákos Farkas, designated about 1,950 (5%) yellow-star houses where every Jew (20%+) had to move together.
 The authorities thought that the Allies would not bomb Budapest because the "starred" houses were scattered around the town.
+On June 15, American bombers dropped leaflets over Budapest threatening punishment for those involved in the deportation of Hungarian Jews.
 At the end of June, Pope Pius XII, Swedish King Gustav VI, and, in strong terms, U.S. President Franklin D. Roosevelt urged for an immediate halt to the deportations.
 Horthy ordered the suspension of all deportations on July 6.
 Nonetheless, another 45,000 Jews were deported from the Trans-Danubian region and the outskirts of Budapest to Auschwitz after this day.
 "After the failed attempt on Hitler's life, the Germans backed off from pressing Horthy's regime to continue further, large-scale deportations, although some smaller groups continued to be deported by train.
 In late August, Horthy refused Eichmann's request to restart the deportations.
 Himmler ordered Eichmann to leave Budapest."
 (Note: "In late July there was a lull in the deportations.
 After the failed attempt on Hitler's life, the Germans backed off from pressing Horthy's regime to continue further, large-scale deportations.
 Smaller groups continued to be deported by train.
 At least one German police message decoded by GC&CS revealed that one trainload of 1,296 Jews from the town of Sarvar in western Hungary Hungarian Jews being rounded up in Budapest (Courtesy: USHMM) had departed for Auschwitz on August 4.112 In late August, Horthy refused Eichmann's request to re-start the deportations.
 Himmler ordered Eichmann to leave Budapest.")